Sauli Niinistö: Post-presidency (2024–present)

 In March 2024, Niinistö was called upon to make and prepare a draft report for the EU on improving crisis resistance of European societies at the request of Ursula von der Leyen as President of the European Commission.
 The report was described to be a society-wide review of Europe's crisis resilience, covering both conventional defense, new and emerging cybersecurity and hybrid threats as well as the impact of people's mindsets on European societies' collective crisis resilience to several threats.

-In January 2025, Niinistö criticised European countries for failing to playing a central role in engaging Russia to end its war on Ukraine.
+In January 2025, Niinistö criticised European countries for failing to play a central role in engaging Russia to end its war on Ukraine.
+Niinistö has been considered for a European Union special envoy role tasked with reopening dialogue with Putin regarding the war.

 Political positions

 Niinistö opposes the president's right to pardon prisoners and only pardoned one prisoner during his first year as president.
 He opposes same-sex marriage but thinks that same-sex couples should have the right to adoption and a common surname.
 He supports euthanasia under certain circumstances.
 In December 2017, Niinistö stated that Finland should not apply for NATO membership in the current circumstances.
 According to Niinistö, as a member of NATO, Finland would lose the opportunity to stay out of the crisis.
 However, Niinistö wondered that in the event of a crisis between Russia and the EU, Finland should consider membership very seriously.
+Following the Russian invasion of Ukraine in 2022, Niinistö, along with Prime Minister Sanna Marin, announced his support for Finnish NATO membership.
+Finland joined NATO in April 2023.